AlexJReid/blog/content/posts/bigtable-filtering.md

 - Perform a multi get operation to fetch the candidate rows by their key
 - Gather the results and order again on sort key

 The reason for having to order the results twice is because both parallel operations will potentially yield their results out of order.
-This is not a costly operation.

-The pagination approach is very similar to [what we used in the final solution with DynamoDB](/posts/dynamodb-efficient-filtering-3/). **The biggest difference is that it is not costly to perform random lookups on a set of row keys with Bigtable, therefore we can afford to project and duplicate less data.** In other words, it is OK to use the Cloud Bigtable equivalent of `BatchGetItem`.
+The pagination approach is very similar to [what we used in the final solution with DynamoDB](/posts/dynamodb-efficient-filtering-3/). **The biggest difference is that acceptable to perform random lookups on a set of row keys with Bigtable, therefore we can afford to project and duplicate less data.** In other words, it is OK to use the Cloud Bigtable equivalent of `BatchGetItem`.

 The parallel aspects of the client program are far simpler this time as the Bigtable API supports queries over multiple ranges in a single request.
-There is no need for us to think about parallel queries.
+There is no need for us to think orchestrating parallel queries as Bigtable handles that.

 There will also be a small amount of waste during pagination across complex queries.
 We are collecting `n * rows per page` where `n` is the number of ratings in our filter.
 In other words, we will read up to `100` index rows and up to `20` comment rows to satisfy the query.
 As the index rows are very small, this is likely to be acceptable.